solidityaudit/solidityauditrepo/_posts/2021-11-13-auditing-smart-contracts.md

 Regularly scanning our code using linters or static analyzers like Slither will make us better coders.
 However, it is no replacement for a thorough security audit done by a professional.

+# Slitherin Printer Types

+Slitherin has various printer types such as a "call graph" printer we can use to generate a call graph.
+It also has inheritance printers if you want to view the inheritance hierarchy.

 # Key Take-aways

 * Static Analysis tools and Linters can help developers catch warnings and bugs before contracts are deployed